About Us

 Mission Statement

-Collaboration across fields is essential to generate novel transdisciplinary research, and a centralized working group at Penn is the most effective way to facilitate the connections necessary to meet the evolving needs of psychedelic scholarship.
+We believe collaboration across fields is essential to generate novel transdisciplinary research, and a centralized working group at Penn is the most effective way to facilitate the connections necessary to meet the evolving needs of psychedelic scholarship.